 Sometimes your doctor may require a more invasive urodynamics test.
 If you have questions about the test before your appointment or if you have a child more sensitive to these types of tests, you can talk with our nurses to prepare your child.

 These can include:

-Full study.
+- Full study.
 More rarely, if a child shows signs of a neurological problem, the care team may recommend a "full study" of the urinary sphincter.
-This means that in addition to a bladder and rectal catheter, a electrode is inserted into the external urinary sphincter muscle to monitor nerve and muscle activity, the child is examined by a neurologist.
+This means that in addition to a bladder and rectal catheter, an electrode is inserted into the external urinary sphincter muscle to monitor nerve and muscle activity.
+The child is examined by a neurologist.

 What other therapies do you offer?

 In order for children to have normal urinary function, it is essential for them to fully relax their pelvic and urinary sphincter muscles.
 To help patients relax these important muscles, we use biofeedback, an innovative and noninvasive therapy approach that centers on a software program resembling a video game.
 First, skin patch electrodes (similar to a sticker or bandage) are placed on the perineum (area between the anus and genitals) and abdomen to measure the child’s state of relaxation.
 Patients then perform fun yet challenging exercises: When a child successfully relaxes his or her muscles, they launch and land computer-generated rocket ships or open and close blooming flowers.

 Who should I contact with questions about billing or insurance?